Taloqan: History

+Taloqan had earlier come under Mongol control during the campaigns of Genghis Khan in the early 13th century.
+Following the fall of Balkh and the destruction of other Khwarazmian cities, the Mongols besieged and captured Taloqan, reportedly massacring its inhabitants as part of their broader campaign to subdue Khwarazmian resistance.

 In 1603, Taloqan ("Talhan") was visited by another European explorer, Bento de Góis, who was traveling with a caravan from Kabul to Yarkand (then the capital of Kashgaria).

 Recent history

 The mujahideen headquarters of Ahmad Shah Massoud were located in Taloqan during his campaign against the Soviet Army and the Taliban.
 Taloqan was the last major city to fall to the Taliban, on 5 September 2000, after a siege which claimed the lives of hundreds of civilians.
 A bloody capture by the Taliban also triggered a mass exodus in the population, with civilians fleeing towards Imam Sahib and the Panjshir Valley.
 Northern Alliance soldiers managed to stop the Taliban advance to the north and to the east of the city, but weren't able to retake it.
 Taloqan was liberated in November 2001 by Northern Alliance soldiers following the United States invasion of Afghanistan.

 The city was attacked during the 2021 Taliban offensive (which coincided with the withdrawal of United States troops).

 On May 2, 2021, PiramQul Ziayi, the most influential anti-Taliban figure in Takhar, was assassinated in Rustaq district.